Mass media in Paraguay: Newspaper

 However, Paraguay was the last South American country to found a newspaper.
-During the first Paraguayan Republic (1811-1870), the nation’s first newspaper, the weekly El Paraguayo Independiente, was produced by the state on the 26^{th} of April, 1845, the president Carlos Antonio López (1844-1862) was editor.
-This event marked the country’s Journalist Day and the development of journalism.
+During the first Paraguayan Republic (1811–1870), the nation's first newspaper, the weekly El Paraguayo Independiente, was produced by the state on 26 April 1845, the president Carlos Antonio López (1844–1862) was editor.
+This event marked the country's Journalist Day and the development of journalism.
 Several other newspapers emerged in the following years, and they were used by the government for political propaganda.